Are We Dating The Same Guy?: Australia

 In Australia, there are groups for multiple cities including Sydney, Melbourne, Adelaide, Perth, Brisbane and Rockhampton with many having several thousand members.
 The Sydney group has 30,000 members.

 In March 2023, the Adelaide version of the group, which had 7,000 members, was shut down.

 In 2024, groups titled "Sis, Are We Dating The Same Guy" stopped accepting new posts after an admin was sued for defamation and had to pay over AU$20,000 in legal fees.
 The case was settled out of court.
 The administrator announcing these closures cited a 2021 defamation High Court case involving detainee Dylan Voller, which led to the High Court saying that owners of Facebook groups can be held liable for defamatory comments, even if they did not know the comments had been made.

 Canada

-In 2023, a group was started for Ottawa by 37-year-old Alicia Mercer.
-She previously was in a relationship full of "cheating and lies", which prompted her to creating the Facebook community.
+In 2023, a group was started for Ottawa.
+The founder previously was in a relationship full of "cheating and lies", which prompted her to creating the Facebook community.

 In 2023, the group for Vancouver and British Columbia was shut down after concerns about men being unable to protect themselves against false allegations.